-The provider profile system provides absolute and relative indicators to HIRA staff members and healthcare providers so that they can compare different providers' performance levels.
-The absolute indicators include treatment costs of each provider, number of claims, and treatment cost per claim, without taking into account the severity of the patients illness.
+The provider profile system in the Figure 10 provides absolute and relative indicators to HIRA staff members and healthcare providers so that they can compare different providers' performance levels.
+The absolute indicators include treatment costs of each provider, the number of claims, and treatment cost per claim, without taking into account the severity of the patients illness.
 These indicators are useful when comparing changes of institutions by time series or comparing with the average of the other institutions.

-As shown in the Figure below, the number of claims as well as the treatment cost of the selected provider are above average compared to other providers of the same level.
-It is also shown that the number of claims (inpatient) has increased by seven thousand claims in the second quarter of 2016 compared to the first quarter of the same year.
+As shown in the Figure 11, the number of claims as well as the treatment costs of the selected provider are above average compared to other providers of the same level.
+It is also shown that the number of claims (inpatient) has increased by 7,000 claims in the second quarter of 2016 compared to the first quarter of the same year.

-Example of Absolute Indicators (HIRA)
+Figure 11 Example of Absolute Indicators (HIRA)

-(Unit: case, million KRW (Total benefit cost), day
+(Unit : case, million KRW (Total benefit cost), day)